sinjinablueshirt/61040-portfolio/assignments/pset1/exercise3.md

 I used generic parameters User and Resource to write this concept spec to work in any context (not just GitHub).
 I was a bit unsure if I should use the entire User or just a username, since things like github only need the username and token to access things (i think).

+Also, it is possible to easily add on to this concept the idea of public/private resources similar to GitHubs behavior with public/private repos.
+However, I didn't include it since it makes this concept more applicable to a wider range of contexts.

 [back to table of contents](/assignments/pset1/contents.md)